1982–83 Port Vale F.C. season: Fourth Division

-The pre-season saw John McGrath try, and fail, to re-sign the League of Ireland's player of the year, Felix Healy.
-He instead signed four players on free transfers: John Ridley (a former Valiant), Wayne Cegielski (Wrexham), Les Lawrence (Torquay United), and Steve Waddington (Walsall).
+The pre-season saw John McGrath try, and fail, to re-sign the League of Ireland's Player of the Year, Felix Healy.
+He instead signed four players on free transfers: John Ridley (a former Valiant), 26-year-old defender Wayne Cegielski (Wrexham), striker Les Lawrence (Torquay United), and midfielder Steve Waddington (Walsall).
 The club also signed a shirt sponsorship deal with PMT.
 In August, rivals Stoke City paid Vale £180,000 for Mark Chamberlain and Mark Harrison.
 Chamberlain would go on to play for England.
-McGrath acted quickly to sign replacement keeper Barry Siddall from Sunderland, and take winger Kevin Sheldon on loan from Wigan Athletic.
+McGrath acted quickly to sign replacement goalkkeeper Barry Siddall from Sunderland, and take winger Kevin Sheldon on loan from Wigan Athletic.

-The season started with five players making their débuts in a 1–0 defeat to Swindon Town at The County Ground.
+The season started with five players making their débuts in a 1–0 defeat to Swindon Town at The County Ground on 28 August.
 Waddington damaged his cartilages in this game.
-McGrath attempted to sign Norwich City's Mick Channon, but failed.
+McGrath attempted to sign Norwich City's former England international striker Mick Channon, but failed.
 Instead he took Bob Newton from Hartlepool United for £15,000.
 Stoke then took Neville Chamberlain to the Victoria Ground for £40,000.
+On 28 September, Vale won 4–1 away at seventh-placed Aldershot after going two goals up within the opening two minutes.
+They did, however, then lose 3–2 at home to Stockport County after conceding "three beauties" in the final 27 minutes of the match.
 Vale's form did not suffer, and they instead won five straight games in October, taking them into third place.
 Also Chairman Don Ratcliffe was replaced by Jim Lloyd.
 Winger Steve Fox also arrived from Welsh club Wrexham on a free transfer.
 During the club's 2–1 win over Crewe Alexandra on 22 October at Gresty Road a petrol bomb was thrown at the 3,000 strong Vale crowd, though it was extinguished by police without doing 'any real damage'.

 On 6 November, Vale were losing 3–0 to Rochdale at Spotland and The Sentinel headlined their report with "Heavy defeat for Port Vale".
 This proved to be an inaccurate headline, as substitute Jimmy Greenhoff inspired a Vale fightback, and the match finished 3–3.
 In December, Colin Tartt was transfer listed following 'a bust-up with McGrath'.
+They built on this result with a 1–0 home win over Hull City, with Russell Bromage doing an excellent job of man-marking Brian Marwood whilst goalscorer Phil Sproson helped the defence to keep both Les Mutrie and Billy Whitehurst from scoring.
 Following only one win in a run of five games, Tranmere Rovers' players told the Vale players "see you next season" after picking up a 1–0 win at Vale Park.